First a little history of my stereo

 "Super Linear", Technics (Panasonic) : "New Class A" , among others.

-used the name "Super A" and the late 1980 the R-S77 was the first
+used the name "Super A" and in late 1980 the R-S77 was the first

 "Digital Tuner" receiver